-Asian Drunken Chicken Recipe – This delicious drunken recipe is spiced with amazing Asian flavors and cooked over the open flame for an unbelievable flavor!
+Asian drunken Chicken recipe is spiced with amazing Asian flavors and cooked over the open flame and garnished with lemon and basil for an unbelievable flavor

 Don’t get me wrong I grill all year long, however something about a Drunken Chicken just has to be made in the summer.